Our Stories

 Date founded: 10/13/1957

-Dr. Maybelle Chapman (high school English teacher) and Dr. Stuart Chapman (university history professor) held organizational meeting in 1957.
+Dr. Maybelle Chapman (PhD from Yale in History and taught AP US and European History at Edmonds Senior HS.) and Dr. Stuart Chapman (an engineer who pioneered the concept of incorporating liberal arts into the engineering curriculum at UW) held organizational meeting in 1957.
 Thirty-six people signed the membership book and the group was named the Sno-King Unitarian Fellowship.
 The Chapmans were instrumental in the life of the church for many years.

 Here are some important milestones in the history of our Congregation.